 Summertime in Lehigh Valley is packed to the brim with fun.
 Whether your visit includes making a splash at Dorney Park & Wildwater Kingdom, discovering color at Crayola Experience™, or admiring handcrafted instruments at C.F.
 Martin Guitar -- you’ll want to consider planning a stop at one of these local events to pair with your summer itinerary.

 There’s no need to head to the big city to take in high-quality theatre performances.
-Head to DeSales University to catch a show from the Pennsylvania Shakespeare Festival (June 3 - August 7, 2022) where you’ll find a lot more than just Shakespearean classics.
+Head to DeSales University to catch a show from the Pennsylvania Shakespeare Festival (May 31–August 6, 2023) where you’ll find a lot more than just Shakespearean classics.
 From classic musicals to kid-friendly performances, the actors deliver top-notch performances in an intimate setting.
 Pack a picnic to enjoy outside before the performance begins.

 Watch history come alive in Lehigh Valley!
-Easton Heritage Day (July 10, 2022) is a free, full-day family festival that showcases local history, offers activities for kids, and concludes with an amazing fireworks display over the Forks of the Delaware.
+Easton Heritage Day (July 9, 2023) is a free, full-day family festival that showcases local history, offers activities for kids, and concludes with an amazing fireworks display.
 This celebration marks Easton’s historic significance in the founding of the United States: at noon on July 8, 1776, Easton was one of three places where the Declaration of Independence had its first public reading.

 For a full look at all the events happening in Lehigh Valley, check out the full calendar of events.